olebole/irafdoc/doc/obsutil.specfocus.rst

   focus closest to the best focus value of that sample.
   </p>
   <p>
-  The <tt>'w'</tt> key produces a graph showing the sample widths as a function of focus value.
+  The <span style="font-family: monospace;">'w'</span> key produces a graph showing the sample widths as a function of focus value.
 There must be more than one image and more than one sample for this type of graph.
 The top graph is a symbol plot of width verses focus.
 The symbols are crosses except for the current image which is shown